worfolc/Ovinr/README.md

 ### Hallo Everyone!

 ## Projects
-there's a lot of these, I probably wont finish most of them -Geld (A game written in java about capitalism) -Vanilla Extract (A Minecraft Mod adding things that should by all means be in the game) -Ovinr.com (My website, I do stuff on it sometimes) check my repos for more
+there's a lot of these, I probably wont finish most of them:

+- Geld (A game written in java about capitalism)
+- Vanilla Extract (A Minecraft Mod adding things that should by all means be in the game)
+- Ovinr.com (My website, I do stuff on it sometimes)

+check my repos for more

 ## Information
--My pronouns are he/him
+- My pronouns are he/him
--I live in Amerika (What a loser I know!)
+- I live in Amerika (What a loser I know!)
--I like music
+- I like music
--I play the cello
+- I play the cello
--I am learning Java
+- I am learning Java

 Java > C++